 Second Year Guide

-Please note this guide is based on the 2020/21 academic year.
+Please note this guide is based on the 2022/23 academic year.
 As assessment methods and exam weightings may change from year to year, keep an eye on your email/Blackboard/handbook for the most up to date information for your year.

 Intro

 I won’t bang on about it too much but the advice for the year is the same as ever; grab it by the balls.
-There’s plenty opportunity to get to know people even better, and plenty of couches to crash on now that a good portion of the year are living out around town.
+There’s plenty of opportunity to get to know people even better, and plenty of couches to crash on now that a good portion of the year are living out around town.
 It’s also the last year that you’re based on campus and your best chance to get involved in campus life if there are any clubs or societies that you think look like a bit of craic (seriously just go and try something if it looks good, we all spend far too long worrying about embarrassing ourselves).
-Second year is also a great chance to get away on a few trips, Covid permitting, if you’re lucky enough to scrape the cash together; the surf trip, the Biosoc Christmas trip etc. Plus Biosoc have a surprise or two in store this year to add to the usual social schedule (woo!!).
-Finally, looking ahead to your next summer, it’s the last long one so it’s never too early to think about what way you want to make use of that time.
+Second year is also a great chance to get away on a few trips, if you’re lucky enough to scrape the cash together, definitely join us on the surf trip, the Biosoc Christmas trip etc.

 General Advice